Special Weather Statement issued for Eastern Putnam, Inland Flagler by NWS - News Break

 Special Weather Statement issued for Eastern Putnam, Inland Flagler by NWS

-Effective: 2021-07-12 09:41:00 EDT Expires: 2021-07-12 13:30:00 EDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: Torrential rainfall is occurring with this storm, and may lead to localized flooding.
+Effective: 2021-07-23 12:00:00 EDT Expires: 2021-07-23 16:45:00 EDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: These winds can down small tree limbs and branches, and blow around unsecured small objects.
+Seek shelter in a safe building until the storm passes.
+Torrential rainfall is occurring with this storm, and may lead to localized flooding.
 Do not drive your vehicle through flooded roadways.
-Frequent cloud to ground lightning is occurring with this storm.
-If you can hear thunder, you are close enough to be struck!
-Seek a safe shelter inside a building or vehicle.
 To report severe weather, contact your nearest law enforcement agency.
 You can also share your report with NWS Jacksonville on Facebook and Twitter.
-Target Area: Eastern Putnam; Inland Flagler SIGNIFICANT WEATHER ADVISORY FOR SOUTHERN FLAGLER AND SOUTHEASTERN PUTNAM COUNTIES UNTIL 130 PM EDT * At 1242 PM EDT, National Weather Service meteorologists were tracking a strong thunderstorm near Barberville, moving northwest at 20 mph. * Winds in excess of 45 mph possible with this storm. * Locations impacted include Bunnell, Crescent City, Andalusia, Fruitland, Espanola and Georgetown.alerts.weather.gov
+Target Area: Eastern Putnam; Inland Flagler SIGNIFICANT WEATHER ADVISORY FOR FLAGLER AND SOUTHEASTERN PUTNAM COUNTIES UNTIL 445 PM EDT * At 356 PM EDT, National Weather Service meteorologists were tracking a strong thunderstorm over Satsuma, or near Pomona Park, moving southeast at 25 mph. * Winds in excess of 45 mph and minor flooding due to heavy rainfall is possible with this storm. * Locations impacted include Bunnell, Crescent City, Pomona Park, East Palatka, Andalusia, Fruitland, San Mateo, Satsuma, Welaka and Lake Como.alerts.weather.gov

 Comments / 0